Anonymous-ABC-XYZ/password-manager-flutter/conductor/tracks/categories_20251229/plan.md

     - **Sub-task:** Modify `dbinit.dart` to increment the database version.
     - **Sub-task:** Implement the `onUpgrade` callback to execute `ALTER TABLE credentials ADD COLUMN category TEXT`.
     - **Sub-task:** Verify the migration using the test case created earlier.
-- [ ] Task: Update Database Operations.
+- [x] Task: Update Database Operations. c309a84
     - **Sub-task:** Update `insertCredential` to save the category.
     - **Sub-task:** Update `updateCredential` to modify the category.
     - **Sub-task:** Create a new method `getCredentialsByCategory(String category)` or update the existing fetch to support optional filtering.